-- Finally, remember to save the signature rule in the signature management app for the changes to take effect.
+- Finally, remember to click Save & Publish for the changes to take effect.

 As of now, your client-side signature should be displayed properly in Gmail for Android and Gmail for iOS, as shown in the right portion of Fig. 8. below.

 Fig. 8.
 Signature with too big margins (left) and signature with correct margins after applying the solution above (right).